Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Abstract

 Moving mesh methods are designed to redistribute a mesh in a regular way.
 This applied problem can be considered to overlap with the problem of finding a diffeomorphic mapping between density measures.
 In applications, an off-the-shelf grid needs to be restructured to have higher grid density in some regions than others.
 This should be done in a way that avoids tangling, hence, the attractiveness of diffeomorphic mapping techniques.
 For exact diffeomorphic mapping on the sphere a major tool used is Optimal Transport, which allows for diffeomorphic mapping between even non-continuous source and target densities.
 However, recently Optimal Information Transport was rigorously developed allowing for exact and inexact diffeomorphic mapping and the solving of a simpler partial differential equation.

-In this manuscript, we solve adaptive mesh problems using Optimal Transport and Optimal Information Transport on the sphere and introduce how to generalize these computations to more general manifolds.
-We choose to perform this comparison with provably convergent solvers, which is generally challenging for either problem due to the lack of boundary conditions and lack of comparison principle in the partial differential equation formulation.
+In this manuscript, we perform the first side-by-side comparison of using Optimal Transport and Optimal Information Transport on the sphere for adaptive mesh problems.
+We introduce how to generalize these computations to more general manifolds.
+In this manuscript, we choose to perform this comparison with provably convergent solvers, which is generally challenging for either problem due to the lack of boundary conditions and lack of comparison principle in the partial differential equation formulation.
+It appears that Optimal Information Transport produces better results and is more easily generalizable for the moving mesh problem.
+In order to use Optimal Transport for moving mesh methods, further work on the accuracy of Optimal Transport solvers on the sphere and a framework for generalization to other manifolds must be done before this becomes a recommended method in challenging cases.

+The diffeomorphic density matching problem has a long history in the imaging sciences.
+Classical methods consist of positive scalar image functions composed from the right by transformations~\cite{Younes}.
+That is, given a source probability density function $f_0$ and a target probability density function $f_1$, classical techniques compute $f_0 \circ T = f_1$.
+It is not possible in many cases to find diffeomorphic mappings.
+Furthermore, this formulation is not appropriate for moving mesh methods.
+Non-classical methods, like Optimal Transport and Optimal Information Transport, allow the transformation to act as a pushforward or pullback on the density, that is $f_0 = \left\vert D T \right\vert f_1 \circ T$ or $\left\vert D T \right\vert f_0 \circ T = f_1$, respectively.
+This generalization has particular benefit in that it allows for proving the existence of a diffeomorphic mapping over a much wider range of densities $f_0$ and $f_1$.
+Furthermore, it is clear that this is the formulation of diffeomorphic density matching that is appropriate for moving mesh methods, since it allows one to change the local density of mesh points.

-Diffeomorphic density matching has found widespread applications in medical image registration see, for example,~\cite{lungCT, HakerRegistration, chenozan, thoracic}, random sampling from a probability measure see, for example,~\cite{sampling, bayesian} and adaptive moving mesh methods, for example, in meteorology see the line of work in~\cite{budd1, budd2, BuddWilliams}, among other applications.
+Non-classical diffeomorphic density matching has found widespread applications in medical image registration see, for example,~\cite{lungCT, HakerRegistration, chenozan, thoracic}, random sampling from a probability measure see, for example,~\cite{sampling, bayesian} and adaptive moving mesh methods, for example, in meteorology see the line of work in~\cite{budd1, budd2, BuddWilliams}, among other applications.
 These applications are necessarily more challenging from a theoretical perspective as well as a computational perspective when the geometry is non-Euclidean.
-In this manuscript, we focus on the non-Euclidean case.
-Diffeomorphic density matching techniques largely fall into three categories: (1) classical methods, (2) Optimal Transport methods, and (3) Optimal Information Transport methods.
+In this manuscript, we perform the first comparison of Optimal Transport versus Optimal Information Transport for the moving mesh problem in the non-Euclidean case.